aai-institute/beyond-jupyter/oop-essentials/03-general-principles/README.md

 This is closely tied to the *principle of least surprise*, which calls for design choices that won't elicit surprise on the user's part.
 Understand people as part of the system, and choose a design that matches people's expectations, experience, and mental models.
 If possible, the design should prefer idiomatic language constructs over exotic, non-standard ones that aren't easily understood - even if the exotic ones may solve a problem slightly more elegantly.

+# SLAP (Single Level of Abstraction Principle)

+The **Single Level of Abstraction Principle** states, that a function should either be low-level function itself (think of a pure procedural code snippet like a for loop) or should only call other (possible low-level) functions.
+One should avoid a mixture of these different levels.

 # Extreme Programming (XP)